The Origin of the World

 and advertising posters), he also avails himself of advanced culture

-(paintings, installations, sculptures, books, etc.) for inspiration and as
+(paintings, installations, sculptures, books, etc.) for inspiration and

-a projection screen for his photographic comments and research: standing at
+a projection screen for his photographic comments and research: standing

 the edge of the public swimming pool in Lucerne, with a water pistol, his